-This counselling program is for youth aged 12-17, and at times their caregivers, occurring in the family home or community, once a week for 6-8 months.
-The program is part of a partnership with the Peel Children’s Aid Society and the Peel Children’s Centre’s Wraparound Program, with the aim of preventing out-of-home placement.
+This counselling program is for youth ages 12-17, and at times their parents/caregivers.
+Sessions occur in the family home or community and/or virtually once a week for 6-8 months.
+The program is part of a partnership with the Peel Children’s Aid Society and the EveryMind Wraparound Program, with the aim of preventing out-of-home placement.

 Dialectical Behaviour Therapy Program (DBT)

-This program provides therapeutic services to youth aged 14-17 who have experienced suicidal thoughts, actions, and/or self-harming behaviour in addition to quality of life-interfering behaviours and interpersonal issues.
-Support includes weekly individual therapy sessions and group skills training, 24/7 phone coaching for youth and caregivers, and family counselling as needed.
+This program provides therapeutic services to youth ages 14-17 who have experienced suicidal thoughts, actions, and/or self-harming behaviour in addition to quality of life-interfering behaviours and interpersonal issues.
+Support includes weekly in-person individual therapy sessions and group skills training, 24/7 phone coaching for youth and caregivers, and family counselling as needed.
 Treatment ranges from 6-12 months.
-DBT also offers a 16 week youth-only skills group.

 Reaching Adolescents in Need (RAIN)

-RAIN is an outreach-based counselling and case management program for youth aged 15-17.
+RAIN is an outreach-based and/or virtual counselling and case management program for youth ages 15-17.
 RAIN specifically addresses the needs of youth who are experiencing mental health challenges and are under housed or homeless, disconnected from family, school, and employment and unable to negotiate service from other agencies.

-This is an outreach-based counselling and case management program for youth aged 15-17 who are transitioning out of involvement with Peel Children’s Aid Society.
-The program offers a community based service, utilizing a strength-based, client-centred approach, focusing on the immediate needs and long term goals of youth.
+This is an outreach-based and/or virtual counselling and case management program for youth ages 15-17 who are transitioning out of involvement with Peel Children’s Aid Society.
+The program offers a community-based service, utilizing a strength-based, client-centred approach, focusing on the immediate needs and long-term goals of youth.

 Section 23 Classroom